herckalm/Python_coding/README.md

 # Python code and mini projects

-Mini projects Pong game, Snake game, Quiz game and Turtle, Coffee Machine, Hirst painting are from UDEMY course "100 Days of Code - The Complete Python Pro Bootcamp for 2021")
+Mini projects in Udemy folder are from the course "100 Days of Code - The Complete Python Pro Bootcamp for 2021"